rcongiu/Hive-JSON-Serde/README.txt

 * Convert data to JSON format when INSERT INTO table
 * arrays and maps are supported
 * nested data structures are also supported.
+* Field name remapping is supported (should you have a field name that is a reserved word in hive)

 COMPILE